Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Time-Varying X Model

-To summarize, the FQR-ART control is a modification of FQR-T in order to adjust for the time-varying environment considered here.
-For each system $n$, the FQR-ART control is specified by the six parameters $(r_{1,2}, r_{2,1}, k^n_{1,2}, k^n_{2,1}, \tau^n_{1,2}, \tau^n_{2,1})$ and the routing and scheduling rules which depend on the values of the two processes $D^n_{i,j}$ and $Z^n_{i,j}$, $i \ne j$, in the manner described above.
-We mention that FQR-T requires knowing only the values of the queues at each time $t$ (specifically, the values of the two difference processes \eqref{DiffProc}), whereas FQR-ART also requires knowledge of $Z^n_{1,2}$ and $Z^n_{2,1}$.
-However, under either control, the X model is a (possible inhomogeneous) CTMC.
+and the routing and scheduling rules which depend on the values of the two processes $D^n_{i,j}$ and $Z^n_{i,j}$, $i \ne j$, in the manner described above.
+Note that FQR-T requires knowing only the queue lengths $Q^n_i (t)$ at each time $t$ (specifically, the values of the two difference processes \eqref{DiffProc}), whereas FQR-ART also requires knowledge of $Z^n_{1,2}$ and $Z^n_{2,1}$.
+Under either control, the X model is a (possible inhomogeneous) CTMC.